Kittu5reddy/Kittu5reddy/README.md

 # 💫 About Me:
- Python Developer and Big Data Engineer currently pursuing a Bachelor of Technology at Anurag University, specializing in Machine Learning and Full-Stack Development.
-With expertise in Python web development, big data processing, and AI/ML, he has worked on projects involving Flask, Bootstrap, and Apache Spark.<br><br>Kaushik has built web applications, dashboards, and data-driven solutions and is continuously expanding his skills in Django, Apache Spark, and cloud technologies.
-Passionate about solving complex problems, he is also available for freelance work and is actively building his portfolio.<br><br>🔗 Website: www.kaushikreddy.tech<br>📍 Location: Hyderabad, India
+I am a Python Developer and Big Data Engineer, currently pursuing a Bachelor of Technology at Anurag University, specializing in Machine Learning and Full-Stack Development.
+With expertise in Python web development, big data processing, and AI/ML, I have worked on projects involving Flask, Bootstrap, and Apache Spark.

+I have built web applications, dashboards, and data-driven solutions and am continuously expanding my skills in Django, Apache Spark, and cloud technologies.
+Passionate about solving complex problems, I am also available for freelance work and actively building my portfolio.

+🔗 Website: www.kaushikreddy.tech
+📍 Location: Hyderabad, India

 ## 🌐 Socials: